LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

 -----------

 This example uses the :command:`/usr/bin/osascript` command to run a simple AppleScript.
-AppleScript is a full scripting language which provides access to the system and running applications in OS X. The script shown simply returns the current date and time::
+AppleScript is a full scripting language that provides access to the system and running applications in OS X. The script shown returns the current date and time::

    local(os) = os_process('/usr/bin/osascript', (: '-'))